 It's nice to have a baby carrier that fits your child at every milestone and one that offers several positions.
 While this carrier has some positive attributes, we found its straps and adjustments overwhelming, not intuitive, and harder to operate when wearing it.
 It also gave some of our testers a claustrophobic feeling given the interior vest-like design.
 These concerns make it less ideal than some of the competition.
 If possible, we suggest you try this carrier before purchasing due to the carrier's structure and design.

 What Other Baby Carriers Should You Consider?

 The Tula Free-to-Grow is a compelling alternative if you seek a soft structured carrier.
 The Tula has a higher maximum weight limit, allowing you to use it longer than the BabyBjorn One Air.
-As your child gets older and heavier, you may want to consider a hiking backpack carrier as it can offer more support and structure for longer outings.
+As your child gets older and heavier, you may want to consider a top-ranked baby backpack carrier as it can offer more support and structure for longer outings.
 If you only plan to use a carrier when your little one is smaller, the BabyBjorn Mini might be worthy of consideration as it offered a better fit and less convoluted design in our tests.

 Honest, objective reviews.
 Led by a Pediatrician.